 We have worked hard for many years to ensure we pay artists and freelancers fairly and quickly, and continue to review this in line with best practice guidelines.
 We also work hard to protect artists fees throughout the process of working on projects.

 We do not have space within the exhibition programme to rent our gallery for exhibitions that have not been programmed by us.
 If you would like to host an evening reception within our gallery, alongside current exhibitions, then we would be happy to discuss rates and details with you further.

-We have various opportunities to get experience and volunteer with MIRROR for current students at Plymouth College of Art.
+We have various opportunities to get experience and volunteer with MIRROR for current students at Arts University Plymouth.
 Please see Get Involved for more information.

 If we haven’t answered your question please do get in touch to let us know.
 We are keen to make this a useful resource and understand that there will be lots of things missing here.

 Please email our Curator Hannah at: email@example.com with the subject heading “Question for the FAQ”.